Homotopical algebra for Lie algebroids: Main results

-This means that the kernel of $\pi_0(\iota)\colon \pi_0(\mf{g})\rt \pi_0(\mf{h})$ always contains the (nonzero) element $x\cdot [e_1, e_2]$. \end{example} Our proof of Theorem \ref{la:thm:modelstructureondglralgebras} depends on an analysis of pushouts of generating trivial cofibrations.
+This means that the kernel of $\pi_0(\iota)\colon \pi_0(\mf{g})=\mf{g}\rt \pi_0(\mf{h})$ always contains the (non-zero) element $x\cdot [e_1, e_2]$. \end{example} Instead of using the path object argument, our proof of Theorem \ref{la:thm:modelstructureondglralgebras} depends on an analysis of pushouts of generating trivial cofibrations.
 Such pushouts of dg-Lie algebroids (and $L_\infty$-algebroids) have a similar structure as pushouts of maps between free algebras over an operad.
-However, some extra care is needed because in the case of Lie algebroids, one can add generators that act nontrivially on $A$.
+However, some extra care is needed because in the case of Lie algebroids, one can add generators that act non-trivially on $A$.
 For this reason, we postpone the proof of Theorem \ref{la:thm:modelstructureondglralgebras} to Section \ref{la:sec:technicalities}, where we also prove the following result: \begin{theorem} The forgetful functors

 are right Quillen functors with the following two properties: \begin{itemize} \item[(a)] they preserve cofibrant objects, i.e.\ any cofibrant dg-Lie-algebroid is cofibrant as a dg-$A$-module. \item[(b)] they preserve sifted homotopy colimits.
-More precisely, let $\cat{J}$ be a nonempty category such that the diagonal $\Delta: \cat{J}\rt \cat{J}\times \cat{J}$ is homotopy cofinal and let $\mf{g}\colon \cat{J}\rt \dgLieAlgd_A$ be a projectively cofibrant diagram.
+More precisely, let $\cat{J}$ be a non-empty category such that the diagonal $\Del: \cat{J}\rt \cat{J}\times \cat{J}$ is homotopy cofinal and let $\mf{g}\colon \cat{J}\rt \dgLieAlgd_A$ be a projectively cofibrant diagram (Definition \ref{def:projectivemodelstructure}).
 Then the natural map